ArifSolmaz/arifsolmaz.github.io/README.md

 ## Google Colab

 Prefer working in the cloud?
-Follow the [Colab tutorial](tutorials/spotlightcurve_colab.md) for a step-by-step notebook that mirrors the CLI workflow.
+Launch the ready-to-run [Colab notebook](tutorials/spotlightcurve_colab.ipynb) or browse the [markdown walkthrough](tutorials/spotlightcurve_colab.md) for a step-by-step guide that mirrors the CLI workflow.

 ## Package Structure